ADHD Women in Perimenopause: Special Risks of Depression

 What is Perimenopause?

 Perimenopause begins as early as 35 and ends after your last period, usually around 52.
 It is the transitional period before menopause characterized by hormonal fluctuations.
+ADHD women often see wild fluctuations in emotion, attention, and physical symptoms during this time.

-What are the Emotional impacts of Perimenopause for ADHD Women?
+What are the Emotional Impacts of Perimenopause for ADHD Women?

 • Increased depression